The 5 Greatest Football Players From Japan

 1. Kunishige Kamamoto

 Kamamoto spent his entire career at Yanmar Diesel.
-Over the course of his 17-year tenure with the club, the centre-forward scored over 250 goals.
+Over the course of his 17-year tenure with the club, the centre-forward scored over 202 goals in 251 appearances.

-The Yanmar legend is one of the finest forwards at international level of all time, and he is without a doubt the best player that Japan has ever produced.
+The Yanmar legend is one of the finest forwards of all time.
+He is, without a doubt, the best football player that Japan has ever produced!